junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 Accept connection #XACCEPT
 ==========================

-The ``#XACCEPT`` command allows to accept an incoming connection from a TCP client.
+The ``#XACCEPT`` command allows you to accept an incoming connection from a TCP client.

-This command is for TCP Server role.
+This command is for TCP servers.

 Set command
 -----------

-The set command allows to wait for the TCP client to connect.
+The set command allows you to wait for the TCP client to connect.

 Syntax
 ~~~~~~